 If you are low income and having a hard time paying your utilities, you may qualify for help from many sources.
 These are the statewide “first steps” that we recommend to anyone who is looking for utility assistance in WA.

-If you qualify for LIHEAP, you may also qualify for Weatherization.
+Families who qualify for LIHEAP may also be eligible for the weatherization program.
+This program can help to make your home more energy efficient, which can greatly lower your monthly electricity payments.
 This program doesn’t provide immediate cash assistance, but they can help reduce your future bills!

 In order to qualify in Washington State, your income usually needs to be at or below 150% of the Federal Poverty Level.

 You can apply for LIHEAP and Weatherization Services at your local county agency.

 In Washington, most counties have a Community Action Council.
 These organizations help coordinate LIHEAP and Weatherization services, as well as other programs that can help you with housing and food.
 If you need help because you are dealing with a shut off, this is one of the best places you can start.